Loving others as yourself

 However, we are incapable of loving others more than we love ourselves.
 Jesus said, “Love your neighbor AS you love YOURSELF.”
 Loving ourselves and doing good for ourselves to meet our needs gives us the confidence and freedom to do good to others no matter how difficult it might be.

-Low self esteem is not God’s plan for you.
+Low self-esteem is not God’s plan for you.
 Let Him heal your wounded heart.
 Let Him correct bad messages that have cut you down.
 Let Him point out your goodness and giftedness.
 Spend time observing yourself through HIS eyes — pay attention to how much He appreciates you; He sees your goodness even when you can’t!

 God loves YOU with His whole heart, His whole soul, His whole mind, and His whole strength.
+He wants to heal you from low self-esteem so you can love others better.

 © 2002 by Terry A. Modica